 |Read more about your state:|

-Partners and participants from across New England on the Land Access Project (LAP2) reviewed their state’s land access programming, policy landscape, progress, and priorities at the last convening.
-Over the winter and spring, state-level collaborations have launched or blossomed, moving forward on identified priorities, expanding programming, and fostering policy change.
-From hosting farm transfer and succession workshops, to evaluating state listing and linking services, to identifying interim financing and long-term funding for the purchase of agricultural conservation easements, partners around the region have been busy!
+Partners and participants from across New England on the Land Access Project (LAP2) have been actively collaborating to move land access programs and policies forward.
+State-level collaborations have expanded programming on the ground and fostered policy change.
+From delivering farm transfer workshops, to evaluating state listing and linking services, to identifying additional agricultural conservation easement funding.
+Partners have advanced their state’s land access and transfer goals.

 Addressing one of the identified priorities at the last convening, Maine LAP2 partners Land For Good and Maine Farmland Trust hosted a training course this spring for 40 real estate professionals (April 2017), who left with the tools needed to effectively market properties to commercial farm buyers.
 Another priority is to foster succession planning assistance teams and strengthen the network of service providers skilled in farm transfer, leasing and related technical assistance.